ROBLC/Star-Wars-RPG/README.md

 # Star-Wars RPG
 A simple browser game that uses some JS i have learned so far.
-[Play](https://roblc.github.io/Star-Wars-RPG/)
+[Play the game](https://roblc.github.io/Star-Wars-RPG/)

 ## How to play!
 * Pick a character
 * Choose an enemy to Fight
-* Atack! and beat your enemy or lose
+* Attack! and beat your enemy or lose
 * If you defeat your enemy pick another one until there are none left and you win

 ### Game Notes